azrimangsor/joget/README.md

 **Question 7:**

 Answer the following in your own words.
-a) How do you install Cypress and set up your first test?
+1. How do you install Cypress and set up your first test?

-b) How do you handle authentication and authorization in Cypress tests?
+2. How do you handle authentication and authorization in Cypress tests?

-c) What is the role of the Cypress Test Runner and what features does it offer?
+3. What is the role of the Cypress Test Runner and what features does it offer?

-d) How do you integrate Cypress into a Continuous Integration (CI) pipeline?
+4. How do you integrate Cypress into a Continuous Integration (CI) pipeline?

-e) How do you handle dynamic data and input fields in Cypress tests?
+5. How do you handle dynamic data and input fields in Cypress tests?

-f) How do you add dependency to Cypress?
+6. How do you add dependency to Cypress?

 Please refer to Question_7.txt for answer